 Planning each sprint in terms of hours or dollars needed to complete may be a precise method but if you run even slightly behind schedule the scope of your whole project can get thrown off.
 We call this the cone of uncertainty.

 By grooming the backlog, you resize and develop quick estimates of effort in an Agile manner.
 When the work starts you can give a more detailed estimatethus shrinking the cone of uncertainty.
 The rough classifications of story point relative estimation are a more accurate and flexible way to determine priorities and schedule.

 - It gets better with time.

 Over time, you can look at how many points your team typically completes within a sprint, and become better and better at relative estimating.
 This picture of velocity helps gauge development team effort over time, determine what your sprint capacity usually is, and serves as a good tool for predicting future estimates.

 It’s nearly impossible to predict an exact amount of hours for any given story, because hours are relative numbers.
 Generalizing to a few significant numbers allows you to attain a more accurate, “big picture” of velocity that is tied to the specific project at hand.

-It is important to remember software estimation is hard.
 Software development is burdened with high levels of complexity and unknowns.
-There is no perfect way to estimate how long a particular feature will take to be completed.
-However, our Agile teams have found that relative estimation offers many benefits through a simple and elegant Agile development process.
-If you
+While there is no perfect way to estimate how long a particular feature will take to be completed, our Agile teams have found that relative estimation offers many benefits through a simple and elegant Agile development process.